Matcha Smoothie with Mango and Spinach

 • 1 tablespoon matcha

-• 2 cups plain oat milk (see note)
+• 2 cups oat milk (see note)

 • 1 teaspoon vanilla extract (optional)